Born: United Kingdom

 Born the son of a tailor in Glasgow on October 14, 1916, Captain Jock Cameron saw his first helicopter at the end of the First World War and was captivated.
 He was then a young, Royal Airforce flight lieutenant based at Thomey Island but it was the helicopter's potential for civil transport that fascinated him.

-When in 1947 the new BEA helicopters experimental unit asked the RAF to recomment five pilots with more than 200 hours helicopter flying time, Cameron was one of the only three who stepped forward - resigning his commission to do so.
-It was start of a new career which was to seem him become a visionary figure in the industry.
+When in 1947 the new BEA helicopters experimental unit asked the RAF to recommend five pilots with more than 200 hours helicopter flying time, Cameron was one of the only three who stepped forward - resigning his commission to do so.
+It was the start of a new career which would see him become a visionary figure in the industry.
 He took part as a pilot in the first experimental mail services in the Somerset, Dorset and East Anglia, and then, in 1950, in the first trial passenger flights, from Cardiff to Liverpool.
 Within a short time he was ferrying an impressive collection of visiting VIPs including President Eisenhower, King Hussein of Jordan, the Shah of Iran, and Frank Sinatra.
-In 1953, he won a Queen's Commendation for his role in search and rescue missions during the flood disaster in The Netherlands.
+In 1953, he won the Queen's Commendation for his role in search and rescue missions during the flood disaster in The Netherlands.